 Don’t judge yourself

 Another wonderful thing meditation teaches you is not to judge yourself.
 In meditation itself, your goal is to train attention and awareness.
 You have to find an anchor, most often it is your breath, and you focus on it.
 Your concentration is solely in your breathing, you follow every inhale and exhale without thinking about anything else.
 When a thought comes up, you just have to acknowledge it and very calmly let it go.
 It is important, when a thought arises, not to blame yourself and not to criticize yourself for not being focused enough.
 The goal is simply to be able to notice that you have deviated from breathing and return to it without judging yourself.
 This wonderful practice teaches you not to be self-critical and to respect yourself.
 Something that is still very difficult for me.
-As a person who wants everything in his life to be under control and to be perfect, it is very common to blame myself and be dissatisfied but that’s okay, as long as I notice it and let it go.
+As a person who wants everything in her life to be under control and to be perfect, it is very common to blame myself and be dissatisfied but that’s okay, as long as I notice it and let it go.

 According to a number of studies, meditation reduces stress by significantly reducing cortisol levels.
 Cortisol is the body’s main stress hormone.
 Meditation teaches you to accept yourself.
 It shows you how to control your emotions.
 And also it teaches you to know yourself better, to know who you are, and when emotion overwhelms you, to know that it is only an emotion.
 This gives you the incredible power to act consciously and rationally.
 Because you know that this feeling now is only momentary.
 Being emotionally intelligent will not only improve your life, help you deal with eating disorders, but will also improve your relationship with the people around you.
 And all this for only 10 minutes a day.